 Moderate alcohol consumption can raise high-density lipoproteins, reduce blood clots, and help prevent damage to the arteries from low-density lipoprotein (LDL) or “bad” cholesterol.

 It is not suggested to start drinking for the prevention of heart disease.

-Neither the American Heart Association nor the National Heart, Lung, and Blood Institute recommend starting drinking alcohol simply to prevent heart disease.
+Neither the American Heart Association nor the National Heart, Lung, and Blood Institute recommends starting drinking alcohol to prevent heart disease.